rockholla/go-http-api/README.md

 2. Typically a CI server like Jenkins, Bamboo, Travis, CircleCI, etc. would be used here to wire up the build and deployment pipeline, webooks via SCM, dedicated build environments, and deployment config and mechanisms from that tool.
 For the sake of simplicity for this demo, I've wrapped it all in the `clia` tool here: `./clia cicd help`.
 Essentially a CI server embedded in the project itself.
 Again, just keeping the number of infrastructure resources and tools to a minimum for the sake of a proof/demo.
 3. Tests in `/tests` are minimal, just to show that they are wired into the pipeline functionally for both the infrastructure code and HTTP API for functional testing
 3. This project was focused on AWS, but [a Go App Engine project](https://cloud.google.com/appengine/docs/standard/go/quickstart) in Google Cloud would probably be the easiest path for something like this.
+4. The auto-scaling approach of choice here (DaemonSet) is one of the simplest to start.
+There are a handful of other routes that you could go via Kubernetes to scale.
+Depending on the actual application, you might opt for [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), or even explore things like multiple clusters across regions or datacenters with a load balancer directing traffic to both.